S3-working-group/s3-practical-guide/src/focused-interactions/retrospective.md

 Building in continuous improvement of process.

 * improvement of work process through reflection and learning from past experience
-* output: changes to work process, new tasks, and drivers requiring an agreement
+* output: changes to work process, new tasks, on-the-fly agreements, and drivers requiring an agreement
 * facilitated meeting (~1hr)
 * regular intervals (1-4 weeks)
 * adapt to situation and context